rajrathi/HowToBuildNN/README.md

 ### Analysis
 - training become difficult as the train accuracy dropped
 - no significant change in test accuracy
+- model not learning faster therefore test accuracy is not crossing 99.30 mark, therefore LR should be increased
-- no consistency in test accuracy
+- no consistency in test accuracy, therefor LR scheduler should be used

 ## STEP 6